salik1992/tv-tools/packages/test-app-react/README.md

 To run the app, please make sure that all dependencies are built and then you can run `npm run dev`.

-For more information see wiki.
-(TBA)
+For more information see [wiki](https://github.com/salik1992/tv-tools/wiki/Test-Apps).